Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Woolworths was reborn as a major internet brand, thanks to the rescue by Shop Direct Group.

-By the hundredth anniversary of the British brand, it was up and running again on-line.
+By the hundredth anniversary in Britain, Woolworth was up and running again on-line.
 As at the start of the story, Woolies was based in Liverpool, with an ultra-low cost base and a dynamic management team.
-Shop Direct Group has the skills and the resolve to make the second century of trading every bit as exciting as the first.
-The Original Virtual Museum wishes them well with their mission.
-It's a great brand, with a proud history and a tradition of value that's well worth saving.
-If you've not visited the new on-line Woolworths yet - give it a go!
+All believed that Shop Direct Group had the skills and the resolve to make the second century of trading every bit as exciting as the first.
+But even that revival was short-lived, as the on-line group chose to migrate Woolworths shoppers to its popular on-line very.co.uk brand, which has been tagged as a successor to the High Street stores.
+Click a Woolies hyperlink and you'll find a Very good website, but no sign of Woolworths!

-Perhaps one day they will even chance their arm in the High Street once again.
+Perhaps someday someone will licence the brand and chance their arm in the High Street once again!